tx4ever/CFHelper/README.md

 Welcome to the CFHelper Project
 =================================
-CloudForms Integration
+CLOUDFORMS INTEGRATIONS REPO

-This project is created to store CloudForms automate datastores to easily download and import directly into a CloudForms environment.
+This project is purposefully created to store targeted CloudForms Automate Datastores with specific integration elements.

+Each integration datastore can be easily imported directly into a CloudForms test/dev environment for a specific integration type.

 =====================================================================
 Each zip file strictly contains ONLY the automation elements to support basic